Public Enemies: Is the Movie Inspired by a True Story?

 Starring Johnny Depp, ‘Public Enemies’ is a bio‐gangster film that gives you a glimpse of all the legends surrounding the life of the “social bandit” John Herbert Dillinger.
-The film is an absolute cinematic treat for anyone who has a knack for complex fabled tales recounting the lives of outlaws.
+The film is an absolute cinematic treat for anyone who has a knack for complex, fabled tales recounting the lives of outlaws.
 As previously established, the film revolves around the life of a real gangster.
-However, one can’t help but wonder how much of the film is true and what exactly is it based on.
-To know the answer to these, read on.
+However, one can’t help but wonder how much of the film is true and what exactly it is based on.
+To find the answer to these questions, read on.

 Yes, ‘Public Enemies’ is based on a true story.
 As mentioned before, it depicts the life of gangster John Dillinger and the struggles faced by the FBI to bring him down.
 For the most part, the movie works closely with all the events mentioned in Bryan Burrough’s book Public Enemies: America’s Greatest Crime Wave and the Birth of the FBI 1933-1934.
 ‘Public Enemies’ comes with the “BASED ON A TRUE STORY” intertitle pretty much like every other gangster movie out there.
 And though it is, to an extent, true to the gangster’s life, it takes several historical liberties of its own.